There are a wide variety of black flowers and plants on the market today, but finding the right ones for your home garden can often seem overwhelming.

-It's a perennial plant that grows in meadows and a great plant to have if you want to attract butterflies to your garden.
+It’s a perennial plant that grows in meadows and is a great plant to have if you want to attract butterflies to your garden.
 It can grow to be about 1–8 feet high and grows best in full sunlight to partial shade areas with well-drained but moist soil.

 5. Black Pansy